cmmr/hdf5lib/README.md

 -   **Zero Configuration Installation:** `hdf5lib` is designed for simplicity.
 Installation via `install.packages()` requires no user configuration and reliably provides a modern HDF5 build with important features enabled by default. `Rhdf5lib`, while flexible, requires users to manage compile-time configuration options for a customized build.

--   **Modern HDF5 Version:** `hdf5lib` bundles HDF5 v1.14.6, providing access to more recent features and fixes compared to the version typically bundled in `Rhdf5lib` (v1.12.2 as of Bioconductor 3.19).
+-   **Modern HDF5 Version:** `hdf5lib` bundles HDF5 v2.0.0, providing access to the latest features and fixes, including native complex number support and improved UTF-8 handling on Windows.
+This is more recent than the version typically bundled in `Rhdf5lib` (v1.12.2 as of Bioconductor 3.19).

 -   **Thread-Safety Enabled:** `hdf5lib` builds HDF5 with thread-safety enabled, ensuring safe use with parallel R packages (like `RcppParallel`). `Rhdf5lib` does not support building with this feature.